choishingwan/PRS-Tutorial/docs/plink.md

 This will generate **EUR.clumped**, containing the index SNPs after clumping is performed.
-We can extract the index SNP ID by performing the following:
+We can extract the index SNP ID by performing the following command:

 ```bash
 awk 'NR!=1{print $3}' EUR.clumped >  EUR.valid.snp